 to export all of the selected events into the special event file with the

 Event Viewer gives you the option to create a custom view.
 To do so, select the Custom Views folder on the Navigation page and click Create Custom View on the Actions page.
-You can, for example, create a custom view for all Windows Azure events with log level error that occurred in the last 12 hours: After saving, your new view will now show in the Navigation tab.
+You can, for example, create a custom view for all Windows Azure events with log level error that occurred in the last 12 hours:

 You can also export your Custom View.
 Select it in the Navigation Page and find

 Export Custom View on the Actions Page.
 Enter the name for

 .XML file you are about to create, and it is done.